Marat-b/TExpert/README.md

 # TExpert
-TExpert - инвентаризация и учёт оборудования, составление отчётов об использовании.
+TExpert - equipment inventory and record keeping, reporting on usage.